Samuelsen1/Tech-Writing-Samples/README.md

  <img src="https://github.com/user-attachments/assets/72d8fccc-014c-438f-a7e4-82f86127c39d" alt="Welth home screen with the 'Menu' button circled" width="250"/>

-## 9. Frequently Asked questions(FAQs)
+## 9. Frequently Asked Questions(FAQs)
-+ **Can I use the platform to maintain healthy living even when I don't havy any outstanding health condition?** Yes.
++ **Can I use the platform to maintain healthy living even when I don't have any outstanding health condition?** Yes.
 Tap **Only Explore** during the account set up and follow the prompt.
-+ **Does any one else aside my doctors/ caregivers has access to my health data?** No. Not even the Welth company has access to your personal health data.
++ **Does anyone else aside my doctors/ caregivers have access to my health data?** No. Not even the Welth company has access to your personal health data.
 + **Can I cancel a wrong medication order?** Yes.
 Go to **Pharmacy Shop** > **Cancel Order**.
 + **Can I return an order?** Yes.
 Go to **Pharmacy Shop** >  **Return Order**.